dug12345/github-powershell/README.md

 ===== Install steps =====

 1. Powershell must be installed on system

+2. create a 'GithubPAT' environment variable for user (not system) and set its value
+   Note: if this is not done, set-GitHubPAT will fail.

-2. Clone this repo to local folder
+3. Clone this repo to local folder

-3.  cd to the local folder
+4.  cd to the local folder

-4. To generate a list of GitHub users to be removed from the TBCTSystems organization and send the list in an email:
+5. To generate a list of GitHub users to be removed from the TBCTSystems organization and send the list in an email:

      Note: The command examples can be run one of two ways: